 Maybe.
 But over the course of the fabric’s lifespan (20+ years), having a building rated to the higher safety code will allow diversification and new uses for the building.
 For example, a private riding arena intended for personal use may not need to meet public safety standards.
 But use the same arena to make a few bucks off a rodeo event, riding clinic or concert, and you’ll need a permit – and that requires meeting fire safety standards.
 Same with a warehouse – use it to store non-flammable items and you may not need to worry about flame retardancy.
 But add a staff to pack, ship or sort items, and you have a public building.

-Even without potential loss of life, keeping the building contents protected may justify the additional cost of FR fabric.
+Even without potential loss of life, protecting the building contents is an important consideration.
 While fires are a rare occurrence, it only takes one to destroy the inventory inside the building as well as the building itself and the surrounding area.
 Self-extinguishing fabric will keep the building from becoming engulfed in flame, granting additional time to put the fire out without damaging the building’s contents.

 How Does Flame-Retardant Fabric Work?